 Located just a short walk away from Lake Forest Beach, Lake Forest Campground is a great place to stay if you’re dreaming of sunbathing on the beach by day and stargazing by night.
 Reservations for this site are first come first served.

 Tahoe State Recreation Area Campground is located right on the north shore of the lake.
 This Lake Tahoe campground is next to a bike path that will take you into town for some leisurely shopping.
 It is recommended to camp here in a tent, although it can accommodate small RVs.

 Stay at William Kent Campground and let the tall cedar, fir and pine trees engulf you in their natural beauty.
 William Kent Campground’s amenities include flush toilets, RV sites, grills, fire pits and more.

-Whether you’re looking for close beach access, a place to sleep at night while you explore by day, or an opportunity to immerse yourself in the forest, camping in Lake Tahoe will leave you refreshed when you’re ready to go back to your daily routine.
+Whether you’re looking for close beach access, a place to sleep at night while you explore by day, an opportunity to immerse yourself in the forest or close access to Lake Tahoe fishing spots, camping in Lake Tahoe will leave you refreshed when you’re ready to go back to your daily routine.

 Most campsites will need to be reserved ahead of time, but there are lots of first-come, first-served camping spots just a short drive from the lake.
 Just a heads up, camping in any of the wilderness areas requires a permit and wood fires are not permitted.

 There are a few free dispersed campgrounds in Lake Tahoe and the surrounding areas.
 Please note that the established campgrounds mentioned on this page do require a permit and a fee.

 The cost of campsites in Lake Tahoe can vary, depending on location, season and demand of each campground.
 Check with each campground’s website for nightly fees and available reservations.